Connecting to prior knowledge

 • What is the effect of using torn paper?

 Provide some coloured tissue paper and glue for the groups to collaboratively create an illustration.
-Ask each group to choose an animal not in Crocodile Beat but one that would fit with the story line, perhaps a zebra or tiger, and create an illustration.
+Ask each group to choose an animal that is NOT in Crocodile Beat but would fit with the story – perhaps a zebra or hippo – and create an illustration.
 If there is time they can add some scenery.
 Encourage students to look back at the book and the technique used.

-To practise and perform a simple readers’ theatre you will need groups of nine, consisting of a narrator and 8 students to be the animals.
+To practise and perform a simple reader’s theatre you will need groups of nine, consisting of a narrator and eight animals.
 The narrator will read the main text as the animals join in with the noise and actions.
-Select a student confident to read aloud to be the narrator.
+Select a student who is confident to read aloud to be the narrator.

-Help students to prepare by doing a reading with a focus on the punctuation.
-Before beginning, discuss the role of punctuation, particularly when reading orally as they will be doing.
+Help students to prepare by doing a reading with a focus on punctuation.
+Before beginning, discuss the role of punctuation, particularly when reading orally as they will be doing now.

 • How many different forms of punctuation are there?